Chateau de Canisy

 An Exceptional Historic Place

-The current chateau was built on the ruins of a former medieval castle.
+The current chateau was built on the ruins of the medieval castle.

-Several illustrious figures stayed there among whom King Henry IV, the Marshal of Matignon, and famous political thinker Alexis de Tocqueville (Democracy in America, 1835).
+Several illustrious figures trod the halls of the Chateau de Canisy, such as King Henry IV of France, the Marshal of Matignon, and the famous political philosopher Alexis de Tocqueville (Democracy in America, 1835).

-In the 20th century, the chateau, after he had been in the midst of a Second World War battlefield, was consecutively occupied by the German army and by the Chairman of the Joint Chiefs of Staff Omar Bradley, whom commanded the first US army.
+In the 20th century, in the midst of the Second World War, the chateau was occupied successively by the Germans and by General Omar Bradley, Chairman of the Joint Chiefs of Staff, and commander of the First US Army and the Twelfth Army Group.

-Afterwards, the Major general James Rudder, who was the hero of the Pointe du Hoc, occupied the chateau as well.
+Afterwards, the Major general James Rudder, hero of the Pointe du Hoc, occupied the chateau as well.

 Then, the chateau was used as a military hospital.